-Investment properties Fair value Valuation technique Significant unobservable input(s) Sensitivity Commercial properties in Hong Kong HK\$1,460,000,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 2.375%.
+Investment properties Fair value Valuation technique Significant unobservable input(s) Sensitivity Commercial properties in Hong Kong HK\$1,302,700,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 2.5%.
 A significant increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
-Industrial properties in Hong Kong HK\$39,200,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 3.0%-3.25%.
+Industrial properties in Hong Kong HK\$38,200,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 3.0%-3.25%.
 A significant increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
-Residential properties in Hong Kong HK\$10,000,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 2.5%.
+Residential properties in Hong Kong HK\$9,100,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 2.625%.
 A significant increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
 Carparks in Hong Kong HK\$27,000,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 2.5%.
 A significant increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
-Residential properties in Singapore HK\$23,396,000 Direct comparison approach Market unit rate, taking into account the recent transaction prices for similar properties adjusted location, size, view, age and etc., which ranged from SGD1,850 to SGD1,930 per square feet.
+Residential properties in Singapore HK\$24,331,000 Direct comparison approach Market unit rate, taking into account the recent transaction prices for similar properties adjusted location, size, view, age and etc., which ranged from SGD1,890 to SGD1,980 per square feet.
 A significant increase in the market unit rate used would result in a significant increase in fair value, and vice versa.
-Office, warehouse and land in Thailand HK\$17,133,000 Direct comparison approach Market unit rate, taking into account the recent transaction prices for similar land and properties adjusted location, size, usage, which ranged from THB23 to THB6,900 per square feet.
+Land in Thailand HK\$5,481,000 Direct comparison approach Market unit rate, taking into account the recent transaction prices for similar land and properties adjusted location, size, usage, which was THB 23 per square feet.
 A significant increase in the market unit rate used would result in a significant increase in fair value, and vice versa.
-Hotels in Japan HK\$2,188,142,000 Income approach Capitalisation rate, taking into account the capitalisation of rental income potential, nature of the property, and prevailing market condition, of 4.3%-7.2%.
-A slight increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa Total HK\$3,764,871,000
+Office, warehouse and land in Thailand HK\$11,804,000 Income approach Capitalisation rate, taking into account of capitalisation of rental income potential, nature of the property and prevailing market condition, of 10%.
+A significant increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
+Hotels in Japan HK\$1,958,277,000 Income approach Capitalisation rate, taking into account the capitalisation of rental income potential, nature of the property, and prevailing market condition, of 4.5%-7.1%.
+A slight increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa Total HK\$3,376,893,000